leanprover-community/blog/posts/searching-for-theorems-in-mathlib.md

 ### Zulip

 The [Zulip chat](https://leanprover.zulipchat.com/) for the Lean community has a channel called ["Is there code for X?"](https://leanprover.zulipchat.com/#narrow/stream/217875-Is-there-code-for-X.3F) where you can ask questions about the presence of particular theorems in mathlib, major and minor.
 If you are having trouble finding a theorem, you can ask in this channel and someone will likely be able to help you, although it might take longer than the search engine would.
+You can also search the archives to see if someone has asked about the same results before.

 ### The Library overview/The Undergrad list/Wiedijk's 100 Theorems